 The curriculum of the course includes the following:

 - Overview of high quality health systems

 - Measurement of quality impacts, processes, and equity

 - Strategic management and planning for quality

-- Structural quality improvement opportunities: governance, new training models involving the user, service delivery redesign, financing & payment, management, and leadership
+- Structural quality improvement opportunities: governance, new training models involving the user, service delivery redesign, financing & payment, and management

-This interactive, in person course offers a blend of theory and practice, geared to an audience focused on implementation.
-Included throughout the course are lectures, Q&A time, group work, case studies, problem sets, and preparation of group and individual case presentations.
+This interactive in-person course offers a blend of theory and practice geared to an audience focused on implementation.
+The course consists of lectures, group work sessions, case studies, problem sets, and the preparation of group and individual case presentations.
 Facilitated discussion among participants is expected throughout the course.
-Participants are encouraged to have on hand their own country material and resources on health systems related to quality performance and management.
+Participants are encouraged to have on hand their own country’s materials and resources on health systems related to quality performance and management.